amsanket22/pulse-press/README.md

 4. grouped by section
 5. ability to pin an article
 6. show title, date, section and link of an article
+7. ability to remove pinned article
+8. support for NewsAPI provider